keijiro/unity-midi-receiver/README.md

 #### UnityMIDIReceiver_Initialize

 Initializes/resets the plug-in.
-You can call this function as many you need.
+You can call this function as many as you need.

 #### UnityMIDIReceiver_CountEndpoints